BE-4: History

-On 30 June 2023, a BE-4 engine exploded 10 seconds into testing, damaging the test stand.
+On June 30, 2023, a BE-4 engine exploded 10 seconds into testing, damaging the test stand.

-On 8 January 2024, ULA successfully launched Vulcan-Centaur powered by BE-4.
+On January 8, 2024, ULA successfully launched Vulcan-Centaur powered by BE-4.

 As of 2024, there were two BE-4 production lines, one to supply ULA and one for New Glenn.

-In November 2025, Blue Origin announced another demonstrated performance increase for BE-4, stating the maximum thrust has increased to 640000 lbf.
+In November 2025, Blue Origin announced another demonstrated performance increase for BE-4, stating the maximum thrust had increased to 2847 kN.

 Applications

 Vulcan Centaur

+BE-4 powering the Vulcan Centaur.

 Vulcan uses two of the 550000 lbf BE-4 engines on each first stage.

 The BE-4 competed with and defeated the AR1 engine for the Atlas V RD-180 replacement program.
 The AR1, like the RD-180, is kerosene-fueled.

 In February 2016, the US Air Force issued a contract that provides partial development funding of up to to ULA in order to support use of the Blue Origin BE-4 engine on the ULA Vulcan launch vehicle.